BaamPark/MatchDescriptors/README.md

 ### `calculateHomography(correspondences)`
 This function takes in a list of correspondence pairs (`correspondences`) and calculates the homography matrix using SVD decomposition.
 It then returns the homography matrix.

+### Implementation Details:
+1. randomly select 4 keypoints pairs
+2. calculate homography using 4 matched points
+3. count inliers for calculated homography within threshold
+4. repeat above processes 1,00 timesuntil it finds the most inliers
+5. return homography where it has the most inliers